exercism/dart/exercises/practice/nucleotide-count/.docs/instructions.append.md

 The test suite only checks that an instance of `InvalidNucleotideException` is passed, so you have the freedom to implement it as you see fit as long as it is correctly thrown.

 For more information on exceptions in Dart, you can refer to the [exceptions documentation](https://dart.dev/language/error-handling).
+Custom exceptions can be created by [implementing the Exception interface](https://dart.dev/language#interfaces-and-abstract-classes).